-Train Authorized Signatories to assist applicants with the application process, and to establish a routine review of the application before it is submitted to ensure all required information is included information.
-If the airport is using an IDMS, the badging application information may be entered by the Authorized Signatory via an online portal, which will not allow submission of an incomplete application.
+Train Authorized Signatories to assist applicants with the application process, and to establish a routine review of the application before it is submitted to ensure all required information is included

-Clearly indicating to Authorized Signatories that steps should be taken to both assist applicants in the process and to review applications prior to submission will help reduce occurrences of missing
+Clearly indicating to Authorized Signatories what steps should be taken to both assist applicants in the process and to review applications prior to submission will help reduce occurrences of missing information.
+If the airport is using an IDMS, the badging application information may be entered by the Authorized Signatory via an online portal that will not allow submission of an incomplete application.